 \end{enumerate}

-Note that the bounded support assumption is very common in level set estimation procedures (e.g. \cite{baillo_convergence_2001,cuevas_plug-approach_1997,walther_granulometric_1997}).
+Note that the bounded support assumption is very common in level set estimation procedures (e.g., \cite {bailloconvergence2001,cuevasplug-approach1997,walthergranulometric1997}).
 Weak regularity conditions on the density or regression function will be required to prove consistency of the estimates of the homology of level sets.
-For both density estimation and regression we require the density function $p$ to be tame and bounded, and we define
+For both density estimation and regression, we require the density function $p$ to be tame and bounded, and we define

-For density estimation we also require that for every $L$ the set $D_L\subset \R^d$ is bounded.
-For the regression case we require in addition the following set of conditions (C2): \begin{enumerate} \item The marginal density of $X$ has compact support, i.e. $\supp(p)$ is compact; \item The marginal density of $X$ is bounded away from zero within its support, i.e. $\fmin \triangleq \inf_{x\in \supp(p)} p(x)> 0$; \item The response variables are almost surely bounded, i.e. $\abs{Y_i} \le Y_{\max}$ almost surely for some non-random value $\Ymax > 0$. \end{enumerate}
+For density estimation, we also require that for every $L$ the set $D_L\subset\R^d$ is bounded.
+For the regression case, we require in addition the following set of conditions (C2): \begin{enumerate} \item The marginal density of $X$ has compact support, that is, $\supp (p)$ is compact. \item The marginal density of $X$ is bounded away from zero within its support, that is, $\fmin\triangleq\inf_{x\in\supp(p)} p(x)> 0$. \item The response variables are almost surely bounded, that is, $\llvert {Y_i}\rrvert \le Y_{\max}$ almost surely for some non-random value $\Ymax> 0$. \end{enumerate}

 Next, recall step 2 in the procedure (P1), and define